Recipe : Tonkatsu (Japanese-style pork cutlet)

-Pepper, to your taste
+Salt & pepper, to your taste

 Flour, as needed

 1. Make incisions in the pork sinew.
-After lightly pounding it, season with salt and pepper.

-4. After it cooks for a while, turn it over and fry till golden brown.
+5. Pour the frying oil in a pan and put the pork meat in.
+Turn on the heat and fry the pork between 170 and 180 degrees.
+After it cooks for a while, turn it over and fry till golden brown.